vernemq/vernemq/Readme.rst

 Building VerneMQ
 ~~~~~~~~~~~~~~~~

-Note: VerneMQ requires Erlang 17.x to be installed on your system.
-Erlang 18 is
+Note: VerneMQ requires Erlang 17.x or 18.x to be installed on your system.
-currently not supported.

 Assuming you have a working Erlang installation, building VerneMQ should be as
 simple as: